denisaorlikova/denisaorlikova/README.md

 🔭 I’m currently working on:
 ---------------------------------
-building my frontend coder portfolio - I like coding challenges by [Frontend Mentor](https://www.frontendmentor.io/challenges)
+building my frontend coder portfolio

 📫 How to reach me: